P2P Governor

 FilePurpose

-crates/dugite-network/src/governor.rsPolicy decisions and target enforcement
+crates/dugite-network/src/peer/governor.rsPolicy decisions and target enforcement

-crates/dugite-network/src/peer_manager.rsPeer state tracking and reputation
+crates/dugite-network/src/peer/manager.rsPeer state tracking and reputation